ucsb-csw8/w22/about.md

 For emergency communications with the Instructor send an email with the <span style="color:green">subject that includes "CSW8"</span> (emails without this subject might not be seen).

+We will always use only the official course platforms to reach out to you: posts on Piazza, Gauchospace, Gradescope, and ucsb email.
+If anyone contacts you through an unofficial channel claiming to be a mentor/instructor, please send a message via Piazza to the Instructors.

 ### Course Tools
 We recommend bookmarking the following links:
 * [Gauchospace](http://gauchospace.ucsb.edu) (grades, schedule, weekly reflection, quizzes, relevant course links),